 $442,000 from the project's participants.

-The technology can be replicated at wastewater treatment facilities throughout California, and could also work with animal waste and some industrial water applications.
+Their analysis shows that a 400-hectare system would require 52 full-time operators.
+The technology can be replicated at wastewater treatment facilities, animal waste and some industrial water applications.

 Grant Agreement Number: ARV-10-027